 - Some brakes, such as big brake kits or new pads installed onto old rotors, may require a second bed-in cycle.
 Let the brakes cool down fully before performing the second cycle.

-Bedding your Audi A6 brakes is an important process to ensure maximum braking performance, safety, and comfort.
+Bedding your brakes is an important process to ensure maximum braking performance, safety, and comfort.
 If you have any more questions about brake conditioning or maintenance, feel free to call our experienced Customer Service staff at 800-663-1570.

 This page was written by Packy AutoAccessoriesGarage